LexieK7/ORION/README.md

 python IDA.py --interactive
 ```

-IDA reads CTA, H&E, IPA, MWPA, and completed IHC results by case ID.
+IDA reads CTA, CPA, IPA, MWPA, and completed IHC results by case ID.
 It displays MWPA-recommended `suggested_next_tests` and asks the user to enter completed molecular, cytogenetic, pathogen-associated, or ISH results.

 If the user leaves all results empty, the case is treated as: